jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Think as a wise man but communicate in the language of the people.
+How is it possible to find meaning in a finite world, given my waist and shirt size?
-- William Butler Yeats
+- Woody Allen

-Updated on: [4/4/2023]
+Updated on: [4/5/2023]
 <!-- #quoteEnd -->
 </pre>